 Frequently Asked Questions

-Potato in some for another is almost always served with schnitzel in Vienna.
-It can be potato salad, boiled potatoes with butter and parsley, or french fries.
-In most instances, you also get a wedge of lemon and a serving of mountain cranberry jam on the side.
+Potatoes in some form or another are almost always served with schnitzel in Vienna — potato salad, boiled potatoes with butter and parsley, or french fries.
+You’ll typically also get a wedge of lemon and a serving of lingonberry (mountain cranberry) jam on the side.

 Pin it for later!